The Translator Scandal Ripens

 This article will endeavor to lay out the factual background in support of this agenda by elucidating the depth of the translator scandal.
 Perhaps now Congress will finally investigate and undertake overdue remedial actions on this issue.

-Infiltration and Translator Disasters in Iraq
+Infiltration and Translator Disasters in

 In the U.S. Eastern District Court in Brooklyn on Valentine's Day in 2007, Noureddine Malki, a Muslim and naturalized American citizen with five different aliases – stretching from Mauritania to Morocco to Lebanon – pleaded guilty to a charge of illegally possessing classified documents and allegations about passing on information to insurgents.
 Federal agents had found these documents on his home computer hard drive.

 Malki was sentenced to 13 years, according to a report in the New York Sun – a light sentence for committing espionage and passing classified documents to Iraqi Sunni insurgents during one of his two stints in Iraq.
-Federal prosecutors allege he did this when deployed at Al Taqqadam Air Base west of Baghdad in March 2004.
+Federal prosecutors allege he did this when deployed at Al Taqqadam Air Base west of

 "The information is so critical that you do not want the information to get into the hands of anyone without the need to know," Lieutenant Colonel Michele Bredenkamp said, referring to a mission analysis report for the 82nd Airborne, to which Malki was attached.
 The document, among other things, described convoy routes and named known terrorists the Army was targeting.
 Between 60 and 70 individuals had authorization to view the document, which could be accessed through a secure computer, Colonel Bredenkamp testified.